 Even just 10 years ago, the landscape was still primarily made up of tracking where the name of a particular client came up in a news source and the PR firm collected it into one place.
 Now, not only have sources where a client appears increased a hundred-fold, the needs of a firm to plan, report and interpret media and data have increased in tandem.

-While there are many questions to ask and answer, we will run through the top 3 qualms of PR pros in media monitoring and how PeakMetrics is working to solve them.
+While there are many questions to ask and answer, we will run through the top 3 qualms of PR pros in media monitoring, and how we are working to solve them.

 Qualm 1: Time Spent